Thursday, 04/09/2025 | ||||

 |

-Now, there are 6 Friendly live televised matches and 11 TV channels will broadcast each and every one of them.
-The next match you will be able to enjoy is Scotland - Iceland and it will be played next 06 June 2025 at 20:45 televised by BBC Sports, BBC iPlayer, BBC One Scotland.
+Now, there are 3 Friendly live televised matches and 10 TV channels will broadcast each and every one of them.
+The next match you will be able to enjoy is Norway - Finland and it will be played next 04 September 2025 at 18:00 televised by UEFA TV PPV.

 A friendly match that does not influence the official competitions or involves a large amount of financial prize.
 Matches in this category are generally used to physically prepare players, build chemistry between teammates on the pitch, and help coaches work on their tactics in a more competitive setting than training.